 Crowdsourcing Set to Boost NZ Creative Revenue

-Fleur Revell, an Auckland marketing specialist is calling for local professionals to embrace crowdsourcing as a method of selling their services globally.
+A New Zealand marketing consultant is calling for local professionals to embrace crowdsourcing as a method of selling their services globally.

 Crowdsourcing or ‘outsourcing to a crowd’ is an online problem solving model which allows businesses to tender their projects around the world receiving sometimes hundreds of submissions from skilled professionals.